 Daytona Beach International Airport, Fla.
-FBO Lynch Corporate Services plans to build a business aviation "gated community" called World Jet Village, first at Daytona Beach and then at other locations.
+FBO Lynch Corporate Services announced plans to build a business aviation "gated community" called World Jet Village, first at Daytona Beach and then at other locations.
 The project at Daytona is expected to include 94 medium to large hangars, 180 residences located within three high-rise towers and a conference center.
-The company said Tulsa, Okla.-based Navigance Technologies will provide the security.

 Last summer Jet Aviation moved its international headquarters from West Palm Beach, Fla., back to its original Basel, Switzerland base and relocated its marketing division to Teterboro Airport, N.J.

 NBAA has selected Orlando, Fla., as the new venue for its 58th Annual Meeting & Convention in November.
 The convention will take place from Wednesday, November 9 through Friday, November 11, a week earlier than originally planned.
 The announcement comes after NBAA was forced to move the event from New Orleans because of the devastating effects of Hurricane Katrina.